lawryjack/Data-Analysis-with-Python-Certification/README.md

 ### Project 2: Demographic Data Analyzer
   This challenge is to analyze demographic data from the 1994 census database using the Pandas library.
 See the folder for more information.

+### Project 3: Medical Data Visualizer
+  Will be posted soon

+### Project 4: Page View Time Series Visualizer
+  Will be posted soon

+### Project 5: Sea Level Predictor
+  Will be posted soon